DSP-sleep/CUBIC-Atlas/README.md

 We have tried to make the pipeline as user-friendly as possible and in most cases, you should only need to edit the parameter files before the analysis can be used on your dataset.
 For more details, please see refer to the attached user manual (help.txt).

-When using the CUBIC-Atlas pipline, please remember to cite the relevant paper (Murakami et al., Nature Neuroscience, 2018).
+When using the CUBIC-Atlas pipline, please remember to cite the relevant paper (Murakami et al., Three-dimensional Single-cell-resolution Whole-brain Atlas Using CUBIC-X Expansion Microscopy and Tissue Clearing, Nature Neuroscience, 2018).